microsoft/OpenAIWorkshop/scenarios/natural_language_query/streamlit/README.md

         SQL_DATABASE=WideWorldImportersDW
         SQL_SERVER=sqlservername.database.windows.net
         ```
-3. Create a python environment
+3. Create a python environment with version from 3.7 and 3.10
 4. Import the requirements.txt `pip install -r requirements.txt`
 5. From the window, run `streamlit run viz_v2.py`
 6. If you are a Mac user, please follow [this](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16) to install ODBC for PYODBC